minio/docs/source/operations/install-deploy-manage/expand-minio-tenant.rst

 MinIO Kubernetes Operator and Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This procedures on this page *requires* a valid installation of the MinIO Kubernetes Operator and assumes the local host has a matching installation of the MinIO Kubernetes Operator.
+This procedure on this page *requires* a valid installation of the MinIO Kubernetes Operator and assumes the local host has a matching installation of the MinIO Kubernetes Operator.
-This procedure assumes the latest stable Operator and Plugin version |operator-version-stable|.
+This procedure assumes the latest stable Operator and Plugin version, |operator-version-stable|.

 See :ref:`deploy-operator-kubernetes` for complete documentation on deploying the MinIO Operator.